kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 ## Contributing
   - ### (How to run tests)
+Ensure Jest is installed globally or within the UnIBack directory.
+Running npm i will not include it.

 Ensuring that you are in the directory for UnIBack, there is a tests folder to cd into.
 Once in that directory, and ensuring that you have all the dependencies needed for the backend, running

 `jest`

 will run a series of Jest tests on the backend functionality.

+To get coverage report: `npm run test --coverage`
+To just run test suite: `jest`
+To run jest with add. info: `jest --coverage --verbose`

   - ### (How To run the app)
 Both the frontend and the backend must be running as described previously in installation.